sourabhanand/jekyll-now/about.md

 ---
 layout: page
-title: Talk is cheap.
-Show me the code.
+title: Talk is cheap, show me the code.
 permalink: /about/
 ---